gayathrym/gayathrym/README.md

 👋 Hi, I'm Gayathry

-About Me
+About Me---
-Computer Science student specializing in Computer Vision and IoT.
-Skilled in building sensor-driven solutions, edge devices, and vision-powered automation.
+Final-year Computer Science student at SASTRA University, specializing in AI and Computer Vision.

-Projects
+Passionate about building intelligent systems for real-time monitoring, automation, and secure applications.
-IoT Comfort Index Monitoring:
+Hands-on experience with object detection, recommendation systems, and machine learning pipelines.

-Developed an Arduino-based system combining sensors for air quality, temperature, humidity, noise, crowd, and vibration.
-The device computes a real-time comfort index using sensor fusion and displays results on an OLED screen.
-It demonstrates expertise in environmental sensing, embedded systems, and edge analytics.
+Projects---

 Object Detection System:
 Built a computer vision project that accurately detects and locates objects in images and videos.
 Uses deep learning models like YOLO and OpenCV for real-time processing.
 This system can be applied to automation, robotics, or smart surveillance.